All Elite Wrestling: International rights

+On October 9, 2024, AEW signed a multi-year deal with Fox Sports Mexico, carrying its weekly shows, and pay-per-views on Fox Sports Premium.
+The network also planned to produce a weekly AEW-related studio show on Monday nights.

 Partnerships

 AEW has partnership agreements with several promotions around the world.
+Additionally, as Tony Khan owns both AEW and Ring of Honor (ROH), wrestlers from AEW frequently appear on ROH and vice versa; however, although ROH belts are often defended on AEW shows the reverse is rarely true.

-In early 2019, AEW struck two partnership deals with Mexican Lucha Libre AAA Worldwide (AAA) and Chinese Oriental Wrestling Entertainment (OWE) promotions.
-By late 2020 and going into 2021, AEW formed partnerships with other wrestling promotions.
-Tony Khan has dubbed the concept of wrestlers from other promotions appearing in AEW as going through "the forbidden door".
+Shortly after its founding in early 2019, AEW struck partnership deals with promotions Lucha Libre AAA Worldwide (AAA) in Mexico and Oriental Wrestling Entertainment (OWE) in China.
+By late 2020 and through 2021, AEW was collaborating with other wrestling promotions in the U.S. and abroad, with Tony Khan stating he needed to be "open to allow all of the partnerships with the multiple promotions that AEW is working with."
 In December of that year, AEW began a partnership with Impact Wrestling, which saw AEW World Champion Kenny Omega making appearances on Impact!.
-Omega would later make his in ring debut for Impact at Hard to Kill, and defeated Rich Swann to win the Impact World Championship at the Rebellion event, making him the first person to hold championships in both Impact and AEW concurrently.
-In October 2021, the working relationship between AEW and Impact Wrestling ended following Impact's Bound for Glory.
+Omega would later make his in-ring debut for Impact at Hard to Kill, defeating Rich Swann to win the Impact World Championship at the Rebellion event, making him the first person to hold championships in both Impact and AEW concurrently.
+In October 2021, the working relationship between AEW and Impact ended following the latter's Bound for Glory PPV.

 On February 3, 2021, at the Beach Break television special, AEW started a partnership with New Japan Pro-Wrestling (NJPW).
 After the main event, Kenta made his AEW debut and hit Jon Moxley with his finishing strike, the Go 2 Sleep.
 Kenta would later make his AEW in ring debut at the following Dynamite.
 Over one year later on the April 20, 2022 edition of Dynamite, it was announced that AEW and NJPW reached an agreement to co-produce a pay-per-view event titled AEW×NJPW: Forbidden Door, which took place at the United Center in Chicago on June 26.
+The event was an acclaimed success and was followed by a second iteration on June 25, 2023, held at Scotiabank Arena in Toronto, which AEW's first PPV outside the U.S. and NJPW's first traditional PPV in Canada.

-On March 20, 2022, at DDT Pro-Wrestling's Judgement, it was announced that AEW had formed a working relationship with DDT and Tokyo Joshi Pro-Wrestling that would see wrestlers from both brands appear on AEW programming.
+On March 20, 2022, during Japanese promotion DDT Pro-Wrestling's Judgement event, it was announced that AEW had formed a working relationship with DDT and with Tokyo Joshi Pro-Wrestling that would see wrestlers from both brands appear on AEW programming.

+On October 13, 2023, AEW announced a working relationship with Mexico's Consejo Mundial de Lucha Libre promotion.